-- 1) generate meaningful and actionable feedback from measure users; - 2) standardize and streamline the NQF Measure Feedback Tool and measure feedback process; and - 3) support stakeholders to apply the measure feedback collected through prior steps.
+- 1) generate meaningful and actionable feedback from measure users, - standardize and streamline the NQF Measure Feedback Tool and measure feedback process, and - 3) support stakeholders to apply the measure feedback collected through prior steps.

-Strategies from the pilot options report and associated tactics are detailed along with plans to gauge their effectiveness and determine the feasibility of implementing successful strategies more broadly across NQF throughout each step of the pilot and at the culmination of the pilot period.
-The report culminates with an illustrative timeline for implementing the proposed pilot and a path forward for continuing to improve the measure feedback loop, and by extension, the quality improvement enterprise.
+Strategies from the pilot options report and associated tactics are detailed along with plans to gauge their effectiveness and determine the feasibility of implementing successful strategies more broadly across NQF throughout each step of the pilot and at its conclusion.
+The report culminates with an illustrative timeline for implementing the proposed pilot and a path forward for continuing to improve the measure feedback loop and, by extension, the quality improvement enterprise.